GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add User Authentication
+        # Project Plan: Add a Simple Test Endpoint

 ## Overview
-The goal of this project is to implement OAuth2 authentication for user login.
-This will enhance the security of the application by allowing users to log in using a secure and standardized authentication protocol.
-The feature will support multiple OAuth2 providers, such as Google, Facebook, and GitHub, to offer flexibility and convenience to users.
+The objective of this project is to add a simple test endpoint to the existing application.
+This endpoint will be used to verify the basic functionality and connectivity of the application.
+It should return a static message indicating that the application is running correctly.

 ## Definition of Done
 - [ ] All acceptance criteria met